Nathan Manning: Political Positions

-Manning voted against a bill that would ban gender-affirming care for minors and restrict transgender women from participating in women's sports, being the only Republican Ohio Senator to do so.
+Manning has been described as being a “moderate” politically, with positions such as phasing out the income tax in Ohio over the next decade, and opposition and a call for repeal to controversial "Ohio House Bill 6", which provided subsidies for two nuclear power plants in Ohio.
+This bill was part of the Ohio nuclear bribery scandal.
+Manning also voted against a bill that would ban gender-affirming care for minors and restrict transgender women from participating in women's sports, being the only Republican Ohio Senator to do so.